josh-byster/uiuc-professor-rating/PROPOSAL.md

 #### Introduction

-I would like to propose a laundry viewing application for housing at Illinois.
-I recently found out that Illinois is switching over to a LaundryView application that is new and has not yet been deployed publicly (advertised) at this point.
+I would like to propose a "teacher auditing application" that I can use to look up certain statistics about professors at UIUC.

-The API is located [here](http://www.laundryview.com/housingillinois "here").
+This will be using some of Wade Fagen-Ulmschneider's data along with possibly RateMyProfessors.com as a stretch goal.
+I would like to have the interface be relatively simple: a search functionality in which we can look up each professor and then pull relevant data from the CSV that Wade created with all data.

 #### Frameworks Used

-I would like to use some framework that enables parsing of XML data which is how the API conveys information.
-I'm proposing using Xerces-C++ XML Parser along with Libcurl or some similar framework to get data asynchronously.
+I would like to use some framework that enables parsing of CSV data.
+I will likely use either C++: Minimalistic CSV Streams (found here: https://www.codeproject.com/Articles/741183/Cplusplus-Minimalistic-CSV-Streams) or Boost Tokenizer to do this.
+I may also need to use a Framework to do some form of autocompletion for typing names.

 #### Background

-I'm already a bit familiar with loading API data along with styling the design from making my UIUC Bus website.
-I also am familiar with asynchronous processes from coding apps for iOS.
+I've done some work in Python regarding parsing CSV data and computing statistics.
+I think that despite it being more difficult in C++, I think it will be easier with OpenFrameworks to incorporate the user interface.